HAWAII ROOTS »

 My father, Jim, served in the Navy during the Second World War and then went on to Harvard Law School.
 There he met my mother, Suzanne, who was attending Wellesley College and whose own roots lay in the Midwest.
 They returned to Hawai‘i in 1949 upon his graduation and over the objections of my Missouri grandparents (“you’re taking her where ..?”), which were reportedly overcome only upon a promise to them that she would graduate from college (and she did, earning her degree from UH in 1958 after having most of her children.)

 On the Big Island

 Following Daniel and Kathryn’s lead, my parents started off in Honolulu for a few years before moving to Hilo in 1951, where my dad joined a small law firm, the oldest in Hawai’i, with big dreams.
 (Later moving to Honolulu, he retired at age 92 from what is now known as Carlsmith Ball, one of the state’s largest and best firms, where I also worked for twenty years before I was elected to Congress.)
 They also wanted the same Neighbor Island upbringing for their children as he had had, and that’s what they and we got.
 Their firstborn, Jimmy, died in his youth.
 Their next six children were born and raised in Hilo: besides me, the oldest, they are John (d.
-2004), Suzanne (Chair of the Hawai’i Department of Land and Natural Resources), Russell (also an attorney), Elisabeth (also in Hawaii’s travel industry), and Brad (an economist in D.C.)
+2004), Suzanne (former Director of the Hawai’i Department of Land and Natural Resources and now at University of Hawai’i), Russell (also an attorney), Elisabeth (in Hawaii’s nonprofit sector), and Brad (an economist in D.C.)